-While there is no guarantee of either longevity or a long remission, you are trying to choose between therapies based on averages.
+While there is no guarantee of either longevity (OS) or a long remission (PFS), you are trying to choose between therapies based on averages.
 The articles linked an excerpted below speak to one of the most frequently asked questions I hear from newly diagnosed myeloma patients.
 “Should I have my autologous stem cell transplant now or should I wait?”

 I believe that if newly-diagnosed multiple myeloma patients are not going to sacrifice overall survival by waiting then they should wait.
 All MMers should harvest and store their stem cells once they complete their induction therapy.
 But the studies below report no difference in OS or PFS with an ASCT now or later.